 Archaeological excavations conducted in 1962 at Pandu Rajar Dhibi in Ausgram II block in the Sadar North subdivision of Purba Bardhaman district in West Bengal unearthed earthen pots using a mix of rice husk in the main mound.
 Based on scientific tests, archaeologists concluded that the ancient civilization that dates back to 2000 BCE was well-versed in rice cultivation.
 Historical documentation and literary texts written over the years have further strengthened this theory that the state of West Bengal has traditionally been one of the most important clusters of rice cultivation in India.

-The genetic diversity of aromatic rice found in West Bengal is staggering to say the least.
+The genetic diversity of aromatic rice found in West Bengal is astonishing!
 As rice is the staple food of the Bengalis, it is estimated that more than 3 lakh tonnes of indigenous rice types are produced every year in the state.

 This short-grained aromatic rice has been grown in the lower Gangetic plains and Rarh region of West Bengal for more than five hundred years.
 The cultivation of Gobindabhog is mainly concentrated in the eight districts of Bardhaman, Bankura, Hooghly, Nadia, Birbhum, Murshidabad, Howrah and North 24 Parganas.
 Records state that more than 1 lakh farmers cultivate Gobindabhog rice in Bengal in about 40,000 hectares of land.